kamilzakiev/PowerBI-visuals/Tutorial/MobileGuideline.md

 Power BI allows to stay connected to your data everywhere and offers everyone mobile support of Power BI reports and dashboards as long as Power BI apps for Windows, iOS, and Android devices.
 Many Power BI users are using mobile devices, so development of mobile-friendly experience should be important part of your visual development.

 ## Must-Have requirements
-The following requirements should be considered in order to create mobile-friendly visual.
+The following requirements are essential in development of mobile-friendly visual.

 ### Rendering
 Custom visual should render on all supported mobile browsers and mobile applications without errors in reports, dashboards and in focus mode.